-In 2016, total health expenditure in Canada is expected to reach $228 billion, or $6,299 per person.
-It is anticipated that, overall, health spending will represent 11% of Canada’s gross domestic product (GDP).
+In 2019, total health expenditure in Canada is expected to reach $264 billion, or $ 7,068 per person.
+It is anticipated that, overall, health spending will represent 11.6% of Canada’s gross domestic product (GDP).
 To learn more, see our report National Health Expenditure Trends.

 This report provides an overview of how much is spent on health care annually, what and who the money is being spent on, and where the money comes from.

-This report provides an in-depth look at public drug program spending in 2015 using data from CIHI’s National Prescription Drug Utilization Information System (NPDUIS) Database.
+This report provides an in-depth look at public drug program spending using data from CIHI’s National Prescription Drug Utilization Information System (NPDUIS).

 This information sheet contains key messages on health spending in nursing homes including how much is spent, who is providing the care and the role of the private sector.